Alcoa Corporation (AA) Management Presents at 11th Annual Deutsche Bank Global Industrials & Materials Summit Transcript

 Christopher Choi

 Hi everyone, this is Chris Choi from Deutsche Bank.
 Thank you very much for joining our call today.
 I would like to introduce Bill Oplinger from Alcoa, he is the CFO.
 The format of this session will run with I will hand it across to Bill.
-He has got some presentation slides so about five to ten minutes at the start and then we will run it more as far side after that.
-So I will hand it across to Bill now and thanks very much for listening.
+He has got some presentation slides, so about five to ten minutes at the start and then we will run it more as fireside after that.
+So, I will hand it across to Bill now, and thanks very much for listening.

 William F. Oplinger

 Thanks Chris for that introduction and for inviting Alcoa to speak at the Deutsche Bank conference today.
 I'll make a few brief prepared remarks referencing the June investor presentation and then we can go to Q&A with Chris.
 If you go to the next page, we've included this cautionary statement regarding forward-looking statements that we may make today as well information on our use of non-GAAP financial measures, which we advise that you should review.
 For those of you who are not familiar with the company, Alcoa is a global, vertically integrated aluminum company with 30 operating locations and 13,800 employees in 15 countries.
-We are an industry leader in all aspects of the upstream aluminum value chain, including bauxite mining, alumina refining, and aluminum smelting with a corporate history that dates back over 130 years.
+We are an industry leader in all aspects of the upstream aluminum value chain including bauxite mining, alumina refining, and aluminum smelting with a corporate history that dates back over 130 years.

-We formed the current iteration of Alcoa in late 2016, and that's when we agreed on three simple values to guide all the new companies actions; act with integrity, operate with excellence, and care for people.
+We formed the current iteration of Alcoa in late 2016, and that's when we agreed on three simple values to guide all the new company’s actions; act with integrity, operate with excellence, and care for people.
 I'm proud to say that those values continue to serve us well today.
-We also developed and recently revised three strategic priorities to drive our success, reduce complexity, and cut costs, drive returns from our investments, and always advance sustainably and create an enterprise that is sustainable financially, operationally, and environmentally and socially.
+We also developed and recently revised three strategic priorities to drive our success; reduce complexity and cut costs, drive returns from our investments, and always advance sustainably and create an enterprise that is sustainable financially, operationally and environmentally and socially.
 That strategic journey continues and we'll talk more about that in a minute.
 Let's look at today's market environment first though.

 The impact of the global pandemic can be seen in alumina and aluminum quoted market prices.
-I will point to you that these slides end at June 1st so the numbers have changed upward a little bit since then.
+I will point to you that these slides end at June 1, so the numbers have changed upward a little bit since then.
 While both products saw declines in the first part of the year and we're starting to see modest improvements, China appears to be leading the way ahead of the rest of the world, both in the alumina and aluminum markets.
-This year Chinese alumina prices have maintained their historical premium to world ex-China prices.
-Alumina prices, as measured by the Australian Spot Price Index on June 1st were up 12% from their lows in April, based primarily on the recovery in Chinese aluminum prices driving alumina demand as China exits their shut down.
+This year, Chinese alumina prices have maintained their historical premium to world ex-China prices.
+Alumina prices, as measured by the Australian Spot Price Index on June 1 were up 12% from their lows in April, based primarily on the recovery in Chinese aluminum prices driving alumina demand as China exits their shut down.
 In aluminum, the price recovery is also being led by China, which is showing improved Chinese smelter profitability and temporarily drove China to import primary aluminum in April and May.
 However, this dynamic is largely ceased given the recent uptick in the London metal exchange prices.
-Being earlier in the recovery process the Chinese aluminum price on June 1st was up 17% from its low point while the world ex-China is still working through the pandemic and prices are up 6% from the recent lows.
+Being earlier in the recovery process, the Chinese aluminum price on June 1 was up 17% from its low point while the world ex-China is still working through the pandemic and prices are up 6% from the recent lows.

 That's the broad market picture, now let's turn to Alcoa.
 Throughout this pandemic, our most important objective has been and continues to be the health and safety of our global workforce.
 We're monitoring the situation closely and in most countries where we operate, the new case count is either stable or declining.
 We have implemented comprehensive measures to minimize the risk of exposure to the COVID-19 virus across all of our facilities, instituting protocols that align with the U.S. Centers for Disease Control and Prevention, the World Health Organization, and other public health authorities.
 These measures not only keep our people and communities safe, but have also made it possible for all of Alcoa’s bauxite mines, alumina refineries, and aluminum smelters to remain in operation at pre-COVID production levels.

 From a commercial perspective, our bauxite shipments and pricing remain largely unaffected and are based on annual or multi-year contracts.
-In alumina, stronger Chinese metal prices are currently supporting smelter grade alumina imports into China and we're able to place any spots as they become available.
-In aluminum, excess supply and demand for value added products in Europe and North America continue to put pressure on the market.
+In alumina, stronger Chinese metal prices are currently supporting smelter grade alumina imports into China, and we're able to place any spots as they become available.
+In aluminum, excess supply and demand for value-added products in Europe and North America continues to put pressure on the market.
 While June orders have been steady, we're beginning to see improvements in July orders as businesses reopen.
-Regional premiums remain soft as many smelters have been switching production to commodity grade and yet, until downstream business demand recovers.
-This COVID-19 pandemic has created a rapidly changing financial environment as well and comparing the second quarter to the first quarter, we would not only expect impacts from changes in alumina and aluminum prices and aluminum product mix but based on today's currencies, possible partial reversal of the foreign exchange benefits seen in the first quarter.
+Regional premiums remain soft as many smelters have been switching production to commodity grade in it [ph], until downstream business demand recovers.
+This COVID-19 pandemic has created a rapidly changing financial environment as well, and comparing the second quarter to the first quarter, we would not only expect impacts from changes in alumina and aluminum prices and aluminum product mix, but based on today's currencies, possible partial reversal of the foreign exchange benefits seen in the first quarter.
 These impacts also could change our expected operational tax rate, which is highly volatile at these forecasts and earning levels.
 We expect the second quarter operational tax rate to be approximately 40%.

-As I said before, we've been guided by our values and our strategic priorities and they have made us uniquely prepared to face this year's challenges.
+As I said before, we've been guided by our values and our strategic priorities, and they have made us uniquely prepared to face this year's challenges.
 We have in place three sets of actions.
 First, we launched a strategic update in the second half of 2019.
 This new strategy reiterated being low cost, margin focused, and financially sound to compete in global commodity industry and was updated to incorporate our inherent advantages in sustainability.
 The timing of the strategic review was excellent because it provided a roadmap and clear vision for the future.
-We focused on three key actions; a new operating model to improve decision making and reduce overhead costs, the sale of non-core assets to simplify the company and raise cash, and a multi-year review of our mines, refineries and smelters.
-Since this announcement we have initiated a new operating model, completed the sale of our Gum Springs treatment facility close to Point Comfort Refinery in Texas and announced curtailment of the remaining capacity at our [indiscernible] smelter in Washington State.
+We focused on three key actions; a new operating model to improve decision making and reduce overhead costs, the sale of non-core assets to simplify the company and raise cash, and a multi-year review of our mines, refineries, and smelters.
+Since this announcement, we have initiated a new operating model, completed the sale of our Gum Springs treatment facility close to Point Comfort Refinery in Texas, and announced curtailment of the remaining capacity at our Intalco smelter in Washington State.
 Most recently at the San Ciprián smelter in Spain, we have initiated with workers' representatives an informal consultation process on the future of the smelter.
-While in our analysis, the production of aluminum at San Ciprián is not viable, no final determination has been made.
-We're working to manage the situation and any possible impact on the workforce.
+While in our analysis, the production of aluminum at San Ciprián is not viable, no final determination has been made, and we‘re working to manage the situation and any possible impact on the workforce.

-Second, in February of this year we announced two new programs for 2020 to strengthen the company and improve results compared to 2019, driving leaner working capital of $75 million to $100 million by reducing inventory and optimizing contract terms and generating $100 hundred million of savings from sustainable annual productivity improvements.
+Second, in February of this year, we announced two new programs for 2020 to strengthen the company and improve results compared to 2019, driving leaner working capital of $75 million to $100 million by reducing inventory and optimizing contract terms and generating $100 million of savings from sustainable annual productivity improvements.
 Finally, although these five previously announced actions provide a foundation for us to weather this pandemic, we are undertaking additional initiatives to improve our position in 2020.
 These actions include deferring pension funding until 2021, reducing capital expenditures, delaying or deferring certain other payments, and implementing global hiring and travel restrictions.
 Together with the cash proceeds from the Gums Spring sale completed in January, we're targeting $900 million from these actions this year.

 In closing, as we move forward through this period of instability and uncertainty, we will continue to focus on protecting our employees and our operations throughout the COVID-19 pandemic and moving forward on our company's three strategic priorities to deliver returns to our stockholders.
 So with that, Chris, I'll turn it over to you for questions.